danielOuattara/MySQL_w3schools/02_MysQL_SQL/03_where.md

 ## Demo Database

-Below is a selection from the "Customers" table in the Northwind sample database:
+Below is a selection from the "customers" table in the Northwind sample database:

 ##  WHERE Clause Example